django-simple-deploy/django-simple-deploy/README.md

 The full documentation for this project is at [Read the Docs](https://django-simple-deploy.readthedocs.io/en/latest/).

+## Recent media

+[Django Simple Deploy and other DevOps Things](https://talkpython.fm/episodes/show/500/django-simple-deploy-and-other-devops-things) (Episode 500 of Talk Python)

+It was an honor to be the guest on episode 500, that's a fantastic milestone for a podcast!
+This episode focuses on the state of `django-simple-deploy` as it reached the 1.0 release.

 ## Quickstart

 `django-simple-deploy` gives you a management command that configures your project for an initial deployment.
 It currently supports deployments to [Fly.io](https://fly.io), [Platform.sh](https://platform.sh), and [Heroku](https://heroku.com).
 Each platform is supported by an external plugin, which means it's relatively straightforward to build support for additional hosting platforms.
 A [plugin](https://github.com/django-simple-deploy/dsd-vps) supporting VPS-based deployments is currently in development.